HitanshBhatt/ChatGPT-Discord-Bot/README.md

 API_KEY = *OpenAI API key*
 ```

-### Using the openAI API
+### Using the OpenAI API
-Under the root directory, run `python nlp.py -embed` to convert all the description into embedings.
-This will modify the files in the `data` folder.
+The documentation provided by OpenAI is very useful and straightforward to follow.
+Find the documentation [here](https://platform.openai.com/docs/api-reference?lang=python)

 ### Running the code